-Be aware of the strong winds too especially from November to March.
-Dress in layers.
+Be aware of the strong winds too, especially from November to March.
+Definitely dress in layers.
 Don’t dress to impress, it’s definitely not needed here.
-And ladies, forget about high heels.
-Amsterdam streets are made of those square bricks and sidewalks so you’ll most likely be struggling a lot to walk around plus they totally don’t match the spirit of the city.
+Also, ladies, forget about high heels.
+Amsterdam streets are made of those square bricks and sidewalks so you’ll most likely be struggling a lot to walk around.
+On top of that, they totally don’t match the spirit of the city.

 An umbrella is always a good idea.
 Or a rain suit.
 And definitely a waterproof backpack.
-I advise you to check the weather before coming here on of the weather applications.
+I advise you to check the weather before coming here to one of the weather applications.

 5. THE CURRENCY

-The country accepts both cash and card transactions and a wide range of international major debit and credit cards.
-However, many places won’t accept credit card.
+The country accepts both cash and card transactions + a wide range of international major debit and credit cards.
+However, many places won’t accept credit cards.
 Beware of pickpockets, there are many thieves especially in the city center.

 6. GETTING AROUND

 Amsterdam is not such a huge city.
-Many of attractions are squeezed into the city center and it will take about 20 minutes to walk across all of them.
-It has a great public transport system with which you can reach into every corner of the city.
+Many of the attractions are squeezed into the city center.
+For most attractions, it will take about 20 minutes to walk across all of them.
+It has a great public transport system with which you can reach every corner of the city.

-However, I highly recommended to rent a bike in any of the bike shops.
-The Netherlands has the most expensive public transport in the whole Europe, so renting a bike will cut lot of your costs.
-Plus, with the bike you can properly explore the city – as a local!
+However, I highly recommended renting a bike in any of the bike shops.
+The Netherlands has the most expensive public transport in the whole of Europe.
+For that reason, renting a bike will cut a lot of your costs.
+Plus, with the bike, you can properly explore the city – as a local!
 It will cost you about €14 a day for the most basic type of bicycle.

 There is also a metro running from north to south.
 A single fare on any part costs €3.20.
-Besides, there’s unlimited travel ticket of €8 per day, €13.50 for two days, €19 for three days and €24.50 for four days or better get a OV chipcard via internet to get discounts up to 40% and free rides each weekend.
+Besides, there’s unlimited travel ticket of €8 per day, €13.50 for two days, €19 for three days, and €24.50 for four days.
+Also, you can get an OV chipcard via the internet to get discounts up to 40% and free rides each weekend.

-However, this doesn’t include the price of the rail ticket between Amsterdam Schiphol airport and Centraal Station (around €5.00 each way) for a 20-minute journey.
-Don’t get stuck at the city centre.
-There are many places to explore in Amsterdam and the city is a lot more than just red light district and coffee shops.
+However, this doesn’t include the price of the rail ticket between Amsterdam Schiphol Airport and Centraal Station.
+That ticket costs around €5.00 each way)for a 20-minute journey.
+Don’t get stuck in the city center.
+There are many places to explore in Amsterdam.
+The city is a lot more than just a red light district and coffee shops.

-The most popular city pass is: I amsterdam City Card, which provides numerous savings, including a free canal cruise, a city map, free access to most of the city’s museums and unlimited use of the public transport system.
-It costs €60 for 24 hours, €80 for 48 hours, €95 for 72 hours, €105 for 96 hours and €115 for 120 hours.
+The most popular city pass is the I Amsterdam City Card.
+This card provides you with numerous savings, including a free canal cruise, a city map, free access to most of the city’s museums, and unlimited use of the public transport system.
+It costs €60 for 24 hours, €80 for 48 hours, €95 for 72 hours, €105 for 96 hours, and €115 for 120 hours.